 Directions: Turn onto Lake Road beside The Black Swann Inn.
 Follow the road across the one-lane bridge until it becomes a dirt road.
 Take this all the way until you reach a circle with a grass parking area all around it.

-About: A lengthy drive along a single lane dirt road eventually leads to the beautiful Sandy Beach, which is open this summer to Lee residents only.
+About: A lengthy drive along a single lane dirt road eventually leads to the beautiful Sandy Beach, which is open to Lee residents and their guests only.
 A clear trail from a grass parking area brings you to a clearing on the coast of Laurel Lake.
 A changing facility sits behind a long beach, which is bisected by a beach volleyball net.
 Tons of beach chairs and picnic tables fill up the large grass area next to the beach.
 The roped off swim area is huge and also contains buoys to mark the shallow end.
 Two jumping platforms sit way out in the water.
 The trees on either side of the beach area and the distance from the road makes Sandy Beach feel private and secluded.
 There is a lifeguard on duty.
 A beach parking sticker or pass is required.
 The stickers are restricted to Lee residents (seasonal and year round).
-Their guests and paying guests of motels, B&B’s, inns, and October Mountain State Park campground may obtain a day use pass.
-The beach parking stickers/passes are free of charge and may be obtained from the Lee Police Department at Town Hall, at 32 Main St. Guest passes may also be obtained from the beach access control officer when s/he is stationed at the access road gate.
+Their guests and paying guests of motels, B&Bs, inns, and October Mountain State Park campground may obtain a day use pass at the gate.
+The beach parking stickers/passes are free of charge and may be obtained from the Lee Police Department at Town Hall, at 32 Main St.

 Open: 10 a.m. until 8 p.m.